learn-co-curriculum/reading-ios-intro-to-xcode/README.md

 ![bluee](http://i.imgur.com/zjyrEaw.png)

 This is the process of creating an app.

-It's our belief that programming Objective-C in Xcode is most effectively learned through practice.
-The lessons that you'll be going through will generally alternate between readings and labs.
-Labs are actual Xcode projects that we've set up for you so that you can get right to composing code.
-As the course progresses, you'll learn more and more about Xcode and eventually become capable of completing a project that you started from scratch.

 **Note:** *The first time you open Xcode, your machine will ask you if you want to enable "Developer Mode".
 Go ahead and do this; don't be scared of it!
 What it does is allow you to debug your projects without OS X asking for your administrator password every time.
 If you previously selected "No" the first time that you opened Xcode, don't worry!
 Just open your terminal and type* `$ DevToolsSecurity -enable`.